Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 6. Ensure **Java 8** is active (Java 11 breaks on the JavaDocs build in `mvn release:perform`)

 7. Run the release: `mvn release:prepare` followed by `mvn release:perform`.
 You may need to pass `-Dgpg.passphrase=****` if your passphrase is not persisted in your `settings.xml`.
-If you want to enter your passphrase manually at a prompt, add this to .bashrc or execute prior to mvn release: `export GPG_TTY=$(tty)` and you can verify it works via `echo "test" | gpg --clearsign`
+If you want to enter your passphrase manually at a prompt, add this to .bashrc or execute prior to mvn release: `export GPG_TTY=$(tty)` and you can verify it works via `echo "test" | gpg --clearsign`.
+This will automatically publish the release artifacts to Sonatype's Central Portal and from there publish further to Maven Central.
+The build waits for the deploy to finish therefore might take a bit.

-8. Check and validate the stage repositories content as outlined in <https://maveniverse.eu/docs/njord/using-it/#using-it>.
-If everything is fine publish the stage repository via [`mvn njord:publish`](https://maveniverse.eu/docs/njord/plugin-documentation/publish-mojo.html)

-9. Go to https://github.com/Adobe-Consulting-Services/acs-aem-commons/releases and edit the release tag, using the CHANGELOG data as the release text and attaching the content package zip files (both min and regular) to the release.
+8. Go to https://github.com/Adobe-Consulting-Services/acs-aem-commons/releases and edit the release tag, using the CHANGELOG data as the release text and attaching the content package zip files (both min and regular) to the release.

-10. Publish the remote bundle in https://central.sonatype.com/publishing/deployments to Maven Central.
-Publishing the remote bundle automatically pushes the artifacts to Maven Central after a small delay (usually some minutes).

-10. Add a release announcement (and any other docs) to the documentation site.
+9. Add a release announcement (and any other docs) to the documentation site.

-11. If this is a minor release, check out the release tag and run the script `copy-javadoc.sh` to update the JavaDoc on the documentation site.
+10. If this is a minor release, check out the release tag and run the script `copy-javadoc.sh` to update the JavaDoc on the documentation site.
 Commit and push the changes the script makes.
 Note: This script assumes you have the docs site checked out in a directory called `adobe-consulting-services.github.io`

 [central-portal]: https://central.sonatype.org/register/central-portal/